joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

 on the Webservice and Sidekiq pools.

-This includes various deployments related to the Cloud Provider's implementation and supporting GitLab deployments such as [GitLab Shell](https://docs.gitlab.com/charts/charts/gitlab/gitlab-shell/).
+This includes various deployments related to the Cloud Provider's implementation and supporting GitLab deployments such as NGINX or [GitLab Shell](https://docs.gitlab.com/charts/charts/gitlab/gitlab-shell/).

-If you wish to make any additional deployments such as Container Registry, Pages or Monitoring, it's recommended to deploy these in this pool where possible and not in the Webservice or Sidekiq pools, as the Supporting pool has been designed specifically to accommodate several additional deployments.
+If you wish to make any additional deployments, such as for Monitoring, it's recommended to deploy these in this pool where possible and not in the Webservice or Sidekiq pools, as the Supporting pool has been designed specifically to accommodate several additional deployments.
 However, if your deployments don't fit into the pool as given, you can increase the node pool accordingly.
-Conversely, if the pool in your use case is over-provisioned you can reduce accordingly.

-### Example config file

-An example for the GitLab Helm Charts for the above 40 RPS or 2,000 reference architecture configuration [can be found in the Charts project](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/master/examples/ref/2k.yaml).

 <div align="right">
   <a type="button" class="btn btn-default" href="#set-up-components">
     Back to set up components <i class="fa fa-angle-double-up" aria-hidden="true"></i>
   </a>
 </div>

-## Next steps

-After following this guide you should now have a fresh GitLab environment with core functionality configured accordingly.

-You may want to configure additional optional features of GitLab depending on your requirements.
-See [Steps after installing GitLab](../../install/next_steps.md) for more information.

-NOTE:
-Depending on your environment and requirements, additional hardware requirements or adjustments may be required to set up additional features as desired.
-Refer to the individual pages for more information.